Strahoninec: History

 Strahoninec was also known by a Hungarian name, Nagyfalu, at the beginning of the 20th century.
 In the 1900 census, it had a population of 777.
 At the time, there were 724 Croats, 44 Hungarians and 8 Germans living in the village.
-In the 1910 census, the village had a population of 782.
 It was part of the Čakovec district (Csáktornyai járás) of Zala County in the Kingdom of Hungary until the Treaty of Trianon was signed in 1920.

 It then became part of the Kingdom of Yugoslavia.
 In 1921, Strahoninec became the seat of a municipality, which also included Kuršanec, Poleve and Totovec.
-In 1941, it became part of Hungary again, as the entire Međimurje region was annexed by the Hungarians until 1945.
+In 1941, it became a part of Hungary again, as the entire Međimurje region was annexed by Hungary until 1945.
 At the time, the village was known as Drávanagyfalu, which is still the name used for it in Hungarian.
-In 1941, it had a population of 1,212.
-The majority of the population identified themselves as Hungarians at the time.
+The majority of the population in 1941 identified themselves as Hungarians.

 After World War II, it became part of Croatia within the Federal People's Republic of Yugoslavia.
 In the 1953 census, the village of Strahoninec had a population of 1,386.
 At the time, it was the seat of a municipality, which also included the villages of Šandorovec and Totovec.
-In 1955, it became part of the Čakovec municipality.
+In 1955, it became a part of the Čakovec municipality.

-The village developed quickly during the 1960s and 1970s.
-In the 1981 census, it had a population of 2,260, which grew to 2,580 in the 1991 census.
-Following the independence of Croatia, it was part of the wider area of the city of Čakovec.
-On 17 January 1997, Strahoninec became a separate municipality.
+Following the independence of Croatia, Strahoninec was part of the wider area of the city of Čakovec.
+On 17 May 1997, it officially became a separate municipality.

+Geography

+The village of Strahoninec is located next to the southern limits of Čakovec, the county seat of Međimurje County and it borders Nedelišće to the west.
+The total area of the municipality is 8,35 km².

+Demographics

+According to the 2021 census, the municipality had a total population of 2,598.
+Strahoninec is the only village in the municipality.
+The majority of inhabitants are Croats making up 98.04% of population.

+Administration

+The current mayor of Strahoninec is Franjo Lehkec and the Strahoninec Municipal Council consists of 13 seats.

+Culture

+There are currently 11 associations operating in Strahoninec: